demizer/gds/doc/spec.rst

 ~~~~~~~~~~~~~~~

 It's been a few weeks and the user wants to update the backup, so they initiate
-todrives. todrives checks the mounted device and it is not similar to the
+gds. gds checks the mounted device and it is not similar to the
-device listed in the configuration file (based on saved UUID). todrives prompts
+device listed in the configuration file (based on saved UUID). gds prompts
 the user to mount a correct device, or force overwrite of the currently mounted
 device.
 The user wants to replace the device, so they select "Force overwrite".
-todrives updates the configuration for the new device and begins syncing the
+gds updates the configuration for the new device and begins syncing the
 data.

-Once the new device is filled, todrives prompts the user to mount the second
+Once the new device is filled, gds prompts the user to mount the second
 device.
 The new device was larger, so some of the files that were on the second
-device are now on the first device, so todrives removes those files, but there
+device are now on the first device, so gds removes those files, but there
-still are some files that need to be updated on the second device. todrives
+still are some files that need to be updated on the second device. gds
 uses the rsync algorithm to sync the changed files efficiently.
 The process
 continues until done.